mastering-genkit/mastering-genkit-go/src/chapters/01-introduction-genkit-go.md

 ## What We'll Build Throughout This Book

 Rather than following a single project theme, this book takes a different approach.
-Each chapter introduces Genkit Go's features through the most appropriate practical example - from technical documentation generators to DevOps assistants, from code analyzers to knowledge base systems.
+Each chapter introduces Genkit Go's features through carefully chosen practical examples that best demonstrate the concepts at hand.

 ### Learning Through Diverse Examples